Is the left right political spectrum still applicable

 Long answer is

-Yes with these explainations
+Yes to a point with these explainations

 The spectrum remains true for all the main ideologies but not the same for those that change like people or political parties .
-For the most part Political parties were easily plotted up untill WWI or WWII but since then especially with the onset of neo liberalism from 1979 weve got parties that do a mixture of policiys making them hardere to plot .
-All politcal parties in NZ and the main 2 and libertarian parties are just capitalist liberal parties - they are arguing about the size of govt intervention to make capitalism work.As a consequence they use all manor of policies .
-The more left politcal parties used to tax and/or borrow and spend and regulate.
-While more right wing liberal parties used reduce govt and practice austerity.
+For the most part Political parties were easily plotted up until WWI or WWII but since then, especially with the onset of neo liberalism from 1979 weve got parties that do a mixture of policys making them harder to plot .
+All political parties in NZ are just capitalist parties - As in the rest of the west , they are arguing about the size of govt intervention to make capitalism work.
+As a consequence they use all manor of policies .
+The more left political parties used to tax and/or borrow and spend and regulate.
+While the more right wing liberal parties traditionally used to reduce govt tax and size and practice austerity.

 Lets dive into it;

-The political spectrum arose from the French revolution after ending the French monarchy , taking earlier philosophers ideas like François-Noël Babeuf (communist) John Locke (liberal) or Edmund Burke & Joseph de Maistre (conservatives) and putting them into practice.
+The political spectrum arose from the 1789 French revolution after ending the French monarchy , taking earlier philosophers ideas like François-Noël Babeuf (communist) John Locke (liberal) or Edmund Burke & Joseph de Maistre (conservatives) and putting them into practice.

 It described government style and human rights /social issues and somewhat economic issues.
-But as liberalism became dominant and capitalist economic system became established, the status quo, liberalism moved to the right, and economics become as (and more in my opinion ) integral to politics than social issues.
+But as liberalism became dominant and capitalist economic system became established, the status quo, liberalism moved to the right, and economics became as (and more in my opinion ) integral to politics than social issues.
 Theres no social freedom without economic freedom.

-The workers and socialists in late 1800s formed socialist parties like the Germanys SPD, Spains PSOE and the Labour Partys of Britain , NZ and Australia were called either democratic socialists or social democrats .
-When they mostly voted for war in WWI it was the end of their socialism in politics and a slow march to supporting capitalism with reforms instead of opposing it .
+The workers and socialists in late 1800s formed socialist parties like the Germanys SPD, Spains PSOE and the Labour Partys of Britain , NZ and Australia and were called either democratic socialists or social democrats .
+When they mostly voted for war in WWI it was the end of their socialism in practice and in politics and a slow march to supporting capitalism with reforms instead of opposing it .
 And by WWII there was no left wing social democrat party's left.

 This recent USA orientated single axis spectrum frequently shown describes government style and social issues but not economics.

 Once you add economics everything from social democracy moves right .
 Social democracy becomes center right/right and liberals/liberalism in all its variations move further to right.
-There isnt an accurate spectrum drawn for it but it would be something like this . (this from a video explaining socialism) fascism and liberalism is under capitalism.

 As you go from left to right

-- you resistst change more
+- you resist change more

 - you believe human nature is worse